Has your pet bearded dragon been experiencing eye problems?

 - The overarching symptom of all of these conditions is drooping eyes.
 If your beardie’s eyes do not naturally droop, you will want to deduce which of the listed causes are contributing to the sudden change.

 - Once you have figured out what is causing your dragon’s eyes to droop, you are able to begin treatment.
-If your beardie is dehydrated, be sure to bathe it more regularly and figure out how to get your pet to drink the water it is provided.
+If your bearded dragon is dehydrated, be sure to bathe it more regularly and figure out how to get your pet to drink the water it is provided.
 Consider vitamin supplements if you believe your dragon lacks vitamin A and refuses the foods high in this nutrient.
 If it is suffering from kidney disease, you will need to seek medical advice on how to proceed with treatment.

 - The best way to prevent these health issues is monitoring your lizard’s water intake, ensuring you are feeding it a varied diet high in the essential vitamins and minerals it needs, and correcting issues such as dehydration and vitamin deficiency before they have the chance to develop into a more serious condition.